runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 This is relevant because [the Ethereum virtual machine (EVM) is migrating to Wasm implementation dubbed EWasm](https://www.coindesk.com/open-heart-surgery-inside-ethereums-crucial-replacement-of-the-evm).

+The first part of the mini-series will be a deep dive into what formal verification is and how we can use the [K Framework](https://github.com/kframework/k) to help automate this process.
-In other words, we will show how we can formally verify a fragment of a program (i.e., the WRC20 smart contract) which is written in web assembly (Wasm).
+In the second part, we will show how we can formally verify a fragment of a program (i.e., the WRC20 smart contract) which is written in web assembly (Wasm).

 Our desire is that you will not only enjoy this technical adventure but also walk away knowing just a bit more about Wasm and how the formal verification process proceeds in practice.